I. The Trap of “Simple Faith”

 To understand how theology builds assurance, we must distinguish between consistency and coherence.

 When our theology lacks consistency, we suffer from spiritual unease because we feel we are standing on shifting sand.
-(Arminianism, with its understanding of human cooperation, breeds such turmoil.)
+(Arminianism, with its understanding of human cooperation, can create doubt rather than settled assurance.)
 When our theology lacks coherence, our faith feels like a collection of unrelated and isolated bits, rather than a fully integrated, unshakable worldview (Heidelberg Catechism Q&A 15–18).
-(Evangelicalism is fraught with such fragility.)
+(Certain strands of Evangelicalism can feel theologically fragmented by offering a collection of emphases that do not always cohere into a unified system of doctrine.)

 While consistency keeps our beliefs from collapsing, and coherence binds them together, it is explanatory power that gives theology its greatest pastoral strength.
 An internally robust system of doctrine is valuable, but until it can explain how and why the gospel works, it will be less than reassuring.
-This is exemplified in the doctrine of the hypostatic union (Jesus as one person with two distinct natures).
+In other words, explanatory power is the ability of doctrine to show why salvation actually works, not just that it is true.
+This is exemplified in the doctrine of the hypostatic union (Jesus as one person with two distinct natures), though other deep doctrines aid in this service.

 III.
 Lessons from the Past: When Theology Breaks, Peace Fails